talwrii/plugin-repl/README.md

 [Questions and answers](questions.md)

 ## Alternatives and prior work
-* You can [use plugins](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin) to do the same things that you can do with plugin-repl but this tends to mean more code.
+* You can [use plugins](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin) to do the same things that you can do with Plugin REPL but this tends to mean more code.
-* [js-engine](https://github.com/mProjectsCode/obsidian-js-engine-plugin) lets you evaulate javascript code in code blocks.
-[Execute code](https://github.com/twibiral/obsidian-execute-code) gives you code blocks in multiple languages.
-Neither give you access to obsidian objects to control obsidiate
+* [js-engine](https://github.com/mProjectsCode/obsidian-js-engine-plugin) lets you evaulate JavaScript code in code blocks.
+[Execute code](https://github.com/twibiral/obsidian-execute-code) gives you code blocks in multiple programming languages.
+Neither give you access to Obsidian api objects to let you do scripting.
-* [dataview](https://blacksmithgu.github.io/obsidian-dataview/) similarly lets you execute javascript in box and gives you access to the app object.
+* [dataview](https://blacksmithgu.github.io/obsidian-dataview/) similarly lets you execute JavasSript in code blocks.
+It gives you access to the `app` object.
+* [Templater](https://github.com/SilentVoid13/Templater) defines a template language with JavaScript code blocks.
+It's API gives you access to the `app` object and people have used "Templates" that when run script Obsidian.

 Many plugins can create commands at run time from within Obsidian - but they tend to be for more specific uses.
-I was influenced by [obsidian-open-settings](https://github.com/Mara-Li/obsidian-open-settings) for this, as well as for the openSettings command.
+I was influenced by [obsidian-open-settings](https://github.com/Mara-Li/obsidian-open-settings) for this, as well as for the `openSettings` command.

+Both [dataview](https://blacksmithgu.github.io/obsidian-dataview/) and [Templater](https://github.com/SilentVoid13/Templater) implement provide APIs that wrap and simplify aspects of the Obsidian API, [Templater's](https://silentvoid13.github.io/Templater/internal-functions/internal-modules/app-module.html) is rather more complete

 # Attribution
-This plugin was based on the [obsidian sample plugin](https://github.com/obsidianmd/obsidian-sample-plugin) from Obsidian.
+This plugin was based on the [Obsidian sample plugin](https://github.com/obsidianmd/obsidian-sample-plugin) from Obsidian.

-It uses the [shell-quote](https://github.com/ljharb/shell-quote) by ljharb and the source code for this is compiled into the `main.js` file.
+It uses the [shell-quote](https://github.com/ljharb/shell-quote) library by ljharb and the source code for this is compiled into distribited `main.js`.
 This is under an MIT license.

-At runtime, it binds against [dataview](https://blacksmithgu.github.io/obsidian-dataview/) if you use dataview functionality by by blacksmithg.
+At runtime, it binds against [dataview](https://blacksmithgu.github.io/obsidian-dataview/) by blacksmithg if you use dataview functionality.
 This is under an MIT license.

-This plugin is highly influenced by the [Emacs](https://www.gnu.org/software/emacs/) (as are most text editors)
+This plugin is highly influenced by [Emacs](https://www.gnu.org/software/emacs/) (as are most text editors).

-This code exposes are wraps the [Obsidian plugin api](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin) - as all plugins do - but plugin repl does this in a rather more direct / turing complete way.
+This code exposes and wraps the [Obsidian plugin api](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin) - as all plugins do - but Plugin REPL does this in a rather more direct / turing-complete way.

 ## About me
 *If you are interesting in this you might be interested in my [obsidian cookbook](https://medium.com/@readwithai/youtube-shorts-introduction-to-obsidian-56bd01506fa0).*